1. Understand your strengths and set goals for the skills you wish to improve.

 What helped me advance was to understand that, while I might not have the technical knowledge of more senior colleagues, I could still offer a number of strengths that could differentiate me from others.
 I was good at asking the right questions, at reading people’s body language and the overall tone of the room and at capturing meeting takeaways and following up on them quickly.

 I soon realized that we all come to the table with strengths and with areas to improve.
 Even the most seasoned professionals can identify skills of theirs that they need to sharpen.
 For those new to the industry, begin building your professional brand based on the transferrable skills that set you apart.
-Set measurable goals for the personal and technical skills that you would like to enhance in 2019.
+Set measurable goals for the personal and technical skills that you would like to enhance in the new year.

 2. Evaluate current relationships.

 Over the past several weeks, my team and I spent many hours evaluating the client relationships that we have built, maintained and grown throughout the past year.
 Who are our closest clients?
 Who should we spend more time with this year?
 Who should I help my colleagues build better relationships with?